 You might be surprised to hear that one small text file, known as robots.txt, could be the downfall of your website.
 If you get the file wrong you could end up telling search engine robots not to crawl your site, meaning your web pages won’t appear in the search results.
-Therefore, it’s important that you understand the purpose of a robots.txt file and learn how to check you’re using it correctly.
+Therefore, it’s important that you understand the purpose of a robots.txt file in SEO and learn how to check you’re using it correctly.

 A robots.txt file gives instructions to web robots about the pages the website owner doesn’t wish to be ‘crawled’.
 For instance, if you didn’t want your images to be listed by Google and other search engines, you’d block them using your robots.txt file.

 You can go to your website and check if you have a robots.txt file by adding /robots.txt immediately after your domain name in the address bar at the top:

 The URL you enter should look like this: http://www.examplewebsite.com/robots.txt

 Before a search engine crawls your site, it will look at your robots.txt file as instructions on where they are allowed to crawl (visit) and index (save) on the search engine results.